CAC Certified Coins

 O-111

-Choice $995 New March 31!
-Colorful Toning.
+Choice $995 Colorful Toning.
 Probem free.
 Ex.
 John McCloskey.
 Beautiful toning is the hallmark of this early bust half.
 Grey blue and rust toning cover the peripheries of this sharply struck coin.
 The wear pattern creates a circulated cameo look on the obverse.
 In a CACG Witter Brick holder.

 Capped Bust 50C 1813 Capped Bust 1813